Crow's feet got you down? Try these simple tricks

 Do you remember where you were when you first noticed your crow's feet?
 Perhaps you were glancing in the mirror after a shower or examining photos of yourself from a recent vacation.
 No one likes to see those little wrinkles around the corner of the eye, but fortunately, there are ways to prevent or reduce their appearance.

 The Huffington Post recently spoke with an anti-aging expert who had a few tips on how to make tired-looking, wrinkly eyes appear more vibrant and youthful.
 Salt can play a major factor in your peepers' appearance and too much of it causes the skin to inflame and the thin, sensitive skin around the eyes to easily become puffy.
 If you do happen to have a very salty meal, he suggests drinking eight to 12 glasses of water the following day to rejuvenate your skin.

 Forget the old cucumber trick - starchy potatoes might be better.
 The doctor says that cuke slices are great to reduce puffiness and redness around the eyes, but for those of us who are more worried about dark circles in this region, pieces of potato might be better.
 Chill the potatoes and rest them on your eyes for five minutes or so, and you'll likely see a change for the better.

 There's another sector of the beauty world that can help with eye woes - cosmetic medicine.
 According to the American Society of Aesthetic Plastic Surgery, there are a number of aesthetic procedures that can make improvements around the eyes.
 Botox or dermal fillers

-can help treat fine lines around the eyes, while an eye lift or face lift can offer more permanent* results.
+can help treat fine lines around the eyes, while an eye lift or face lift can offer more better results.